English, Minors in

 The Secondary Education Teachable minor (24 credits) in English provides all the benefits of the Literature track minor while preparing students to teach English at the middle or high school level.
 This track prepares students for the Michigan Test for Teacher Certification in Secondary English.

 Why Study English at Grand Valley?

 - Students are well prepared to pursue careers in business, law, medicine, publishing, library science, teaching, and more.

 - Professors are dedicated teachers and active scholars with deep expertise in their fields.

 - Curriculum is diverse, introducing students to a multitude of cultures and perspectives.

-- Teacher education programs are nationally accredited and recognized by the National Council of Teachers of English (NCTE) and the Council for the Accreditation of Educator Preparation (CAEP).
+- The secondary education program is nationally accredited and recognized by the National Council of Teachers of English (NCTE) and the Council for the Accreditation of Educator Preparation (CAEP).